arkoc/L2-interop/docs/atomic-swaps.md

 Now, the funds are secured for Alice and can be released once Bob reveals the secret.

 - The dApp begins **local verification** of the Optimism network by tracking Bob’s transaction.
 If a Light Client is available, it is used; otherwise, the dApp retrieves data from multiple RPC endpoints or uses the node provider specified by the user.
-Once detected, it captures the `Hashlock`.
+Once detected, it retrieves the `Hashlock`.
 - Once the `Hashlock` is verified, Alice signs a message that adds the `Hashlock` and sets the `receiver` of her previously committed funds to Bob.

 At this point, there are two locks (on Starknet and Optimism) tied to the same `Hashlock`.
 The funds can be unlocked by providing a secret `S` that satisfies `HASH(S) = Hashlock`.